Shop in stock lights for faster shipping

 A woman lays on her couch, her face is partially lit by the Kero Table Light.
 She holds the handle of the lamp, which is firmly placed on the floor.

 Gantri brings a curated collection of the most unique designer lighting solutions on the market.
-Featuring plant-based materials for eco-friendly sustainability, and museum-quality LEDs, each and every model is made by Gantri in California.
+Featuring plant-based materials for eco-friendly sustainability, and museum-quality LEDs, each and every type of lighting model is made by Gantri in California.

 Be inspired to create a home that expresses your style with bespoke lighting solutions from Gantri.